kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

   * likely to enlarge data structures
   * more complicated for library code particularly with a diverse userbase
   * likely to break ABI, e.g. a library change may force a recompile of (ALL!) code using it
+* And don't divide by zero - for integers this cannot be caught in C.

 +++
 ## Further thoughts